ngs-docs/angus/snakemake_for_automation.md

 workflow on all of our samples.

 ```
-# Create a list of strings ontaining all of our sample names
+# Create a list of strings containing all of our sample names
 SAMPLES=['ERR458493', 'ERR458494', 'ERR458495', 'ERR458500', 'ERR458501',
 'ERR458502']